Policy and Procedure #407.0 Accessibility

 1. establish and oversee a process to develop, implement and review all accessibility standards under the AODA;

-4. prepare an annual status report on the progress of measures taken to implement the Multi-Year Accessibility Plan and post the report on the Board website, ensuring the report in an accessible format upon request; and
+4. generate an annual status report on the progress of measures taken to implement the Multi-Year Accessibility Plan and post the report on the Board website, ensuring the report in an accessible format upon request; and

 3.3 Plant, Planning and Purchasing Services shall: